tranbamanh229289/computer-vision-detect-edge/README.md

-# computer vision using HOG
+# detect edge using HOG